norbibi/Windows_Golem_Requestor/README.md

 - Create the app-key.
 - Request test tokens.

-In addition, as Yagna daemon does not implement Windows service methods, you need to first launch the daemon in a dedicated terminal before running your application.
+In addition, you need to first launch the daemon in a dedicated terminal before running your application.
 WinSW is used to wrap Yagna daemon as a Windows service.

 **Thus, this tool makes it possible to automate the installation of the daemon.**